Basetrade with Swarm host in Zerg vs Zerg l StarCraft 2: Legacy of the Void l Crank – StarCraft eSports

 Planets Starcraft – Braxis

 Despite these harsh conditions, Braxis has a long history of settlement that began during the golden age of expansion.
-When the Protoss reached the far reaches of the Koprulu Sector, they claimed this frigid planet and founded one of their first colonies, Khyrador.
+When the Protoss reached the far reaches of the Koprulu Sector, they claimed this frigid planet and founded one of their colonies, Khyrador.

 Starcraft Units – Vikings